alanl0566/sep11-freedom-project/entries/entry04.md

 # Entry 4
 ##### 4/23/2023

-Mvp is call Minimum Viable Product, and is very important for making a game
+Mvp is call Minimum Viable Product, and is very important for adding the main things before adding things that makes our

 [Previous](entry03.md) | [Next](entry05.md)